Built By Discipline Not By Novelty

 The work can be scaled up or down depending on your starting point.

-Move for 30 to 45 minutes in ways that don’t get you sore or tired on the other days.
+Move for 15 to 30 minutes in ways that don’t get you sore or tired on the other days.
+Get your steps up and be less sedentary.

 Eat like an adult and get enough sleep.